 We are pleased to serve our patients by offering Telehealth visits by video conference.

-Our telemedicine visits use live video and sound through Zoom software.
+Our telemedicine visits use live video and sound through our EMR software, Athena Health.
 We have taken every step possible to make sure these visits are private, safe, and secure.

 You are eligible for a Telehealth visit if:

 - You would like a consult on an issue that does not require a physical exam.

 - You are able to read and agree to terms in the NWWC Telehealth Consent form.

 - You have working camera on a mobile device, tablet, or computer so we can see you, and you can see us in order to maintain two-way visual contact